openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The request parameter `authorization_details` defined in Section 2 of [@!RFC9396] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following parameters to be used with this authorization details type:

 * `type`: REQUIRED.
 String that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `credential_configuration_id`: REQUIRED.
-String specifying a unique identifier of the Credential being described in the `credentials_supported` map in the Credential Issuer Metadata as defined in (#credential-issuer-parameters).
-The referenced object in the `credentials_supported` map conveys the details, e.g. format, for the requested Credential issuance.
+String specifying a unique identifier of the Credential being described in the `credential_configurations_supported` map in the Credential Issuer Metadata as defined in (#credential-issuer-parameters).
+The referenced object in the `credential_configurations_supported` map conveys the details, e.g. format, for the requested Credential issuance.
 This specification defines Credential Format specific Issuer Metadata in (#format_profiles).

 The following is a non-normative example of an `authorization_details` object: